 Recently I had to move a couple of Windows Azures Virtual Machines from West Europe to Southeast Asia.
 This process wasn’t as easy as expected, so therefore I’m sharing the steps on how to move a Virtual Machine to a different data center.

 The most important part is being familiar with Windows Azures Virtual Machine setup and terminology.

 A Virtual Machine in Windows Azure consists out of a computing and storage component (system disks VHDs).
-The compute instance cannot be moved and therefore needs to be recreated within the desired region/affinity group/virtual network.
+The compute instance cannot be moved and therefore requires re-creation within the desired region/affinity group/virtual network.

-The system disks are located within a storage account, which is bound to a region/affinity group/virtual network.
-As with the computing instance, the location of a storage account can’t be altered so therefore you will need to transfer the VHD files from one account to another.
+You can find the system disks within a storage account, which is bound to a region/affinity group/virtual network.
+As with the computing instance, you cant alter the location of a storage account.
+Therefore, you will need to transfer the VHD files from one account to another.

-Unfortunately this cannot be performed within the current portal but the steps below will guide you through the process
+Unfortunately, this isn’t possible within the current portal, but the steps below will guide you through the process.

 Starting the Virtual Machine “Move” process